Oxsomi/core3/docs/graphics_api.md

 ### Summary

-The graphics instance is the way you can query physical devices from DirectX, Vulkan or Metal.
+The graphics instance is the way you can query physical devices from D3D12, Vulkan or Metal3.
 First one has to be created as follows:

 ```c
 GraphicsInstanceRef *instance = NULL;